tobbelobb/hangprinter/ma600a-pcbway-handoff-v0.2/project/README.md

 A small magnetic incremental encoder board for the Hangprinter RefWinch odometer.

 **Status:** v0.3 KiCad schematic, routed PCB and five-board first-article manufacturing package completed.
 Start with [ordering instructions](release/ORDER-INSTRUCTIONS.md) and [design review](release/Design-review.md).
-Native PCB DRC passes and 182 independent checks pass.
-Native schematic ERC was not run; static electrical review and remaining physical validation are documented.
+KiCad 10.0.6 native ERC, DRC and schematic parity pass with zero findings; 182 independent checks pass.
+Physical first-article validation remains.
 No order has been placed.

 **Applicable RefWinch variants:** buildup and no-buildup.
 The board measures the odometer wheel, independent of collector-spool architecture.